 - Integrated optical metamaterials

-Another recent research in nanotechnology led to the discovery of a process to avoid defects or cracks when depositing thin films of nanoparticles.
-This research was supported by the Penn Materials Research Science and Engineering Center and the National Science Foundation.
+A more recent study in nanotechnology resulted in the discovery of a process that prevents cracks or defects when depositing thin films of nanoparticles.
+The National Science Foundation and the Penn Materials Research Science and Engineering Center supported the research.

-With these new discoveries and innovative research in the field of nanotechnology, Pennsylvania is likely to see increasing developments in nanotechnology in the coming years, from various companies, educational institutions and research centers.
+With these latest discoveries and breakthrough studies in the area of nanotechnology, Pennsylvania may probably witness continuous advancements in nanotechnology in the future, from numerous research centers, educational institutions, and companies.